 The legendary guitarist Stevie Ray Vaughan tragically died when a helicopter he was in crashed back in 1990.
-Originally, Eric Clapton would be in the helicopter, but he gave up traveling and Vaughan took his place on the aircraft.
+Originally, Eric Clapton would be in the helicopter, but he gave up traveling.
 In an interview for the book Texas Flood: The Inside Story of Stevie Ray Vaughan Clapton recalled his reaction the first time he ever heard Vaughan playing.

 Eric Clapton’s reaction when he heard Stevie Ray Vaughan for the first time:

 “I was driving, and “Let’s Dance” came on the radio.
 I stopped my car and said, “I have to know who this guitar player is today.
 Not tomorrow, but today.”
 That has only happened to me three or four times ever, and probably not for anyone in between Duane Allman and Stevie.”

 In 1991, in a chat with Rolling Stone, Eric Clapton talked about Stevie Ray’s death

 “(I dealt) Much in the same way as I did to my son’s.
 I mean, there were more people involved, and the death of my son was a directly personal situation.”

 Your agent, Bobby Brooks, also died in the crash.

 “Yeah, Bobby was a tremendous guy, a very funny man.
 He was in the helicopter with Stevie Ray, as were Nigel Browne and Colin Smythe of my crew.
 There was a convoy of helicopters, about five of them, and they had to go back through this very thick fog up to about 100 feet above the ground.
 Once we came out of that, we just took off for Chicago.”